NO

 About Northern Oil and Gas, Inc.

 Northern Oil and Gas, Inc., an independent energy company, engages in the acquisition, exploration, exploitation, development, and production of crude oil and natural gas properties in the United.
-At a $2.30B market cap, Northern Oil and Gas, Inc. ranks as a mid-cap company within energy.
+Valued at $2.31B, NOG is a mid-cap name in its sector.
 Northern Oil and Gas, Inc.

 Key stats